ArneBachmann/tagsplorer/README.md

 ## Solution: tagsPlorer to the rescue!
 TagsPlorer uses a simple concept which enables you to continue using simple and compatible file trees, keep all your data under version control of your choice, allows you to put files or entire folders into more than one (virtual) category, and still benefit from little manual maintenance or additional setup.
 The benefit will increase even more with graphical tools using this library and with tight integration into your OS of choice.

+## History
+I have been attemptin to write a similar utility several times in the past, namely `taggify`, `tagtree`, and `tagtree2`.
+This is my latest take at this persistent problem of convenient data archival and retrieval.

 # Usage
 Hint: Currently it's not possible to glob over folder names efficiently; trying to do so will need to walk all folders that are left in the filter process or will have no effect when preselection picks up a set of potential folder matches before.